EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 # Installation

 1. Download the latest `BATTLE_CINEMATICS-x.x.x.zip` from [Releases](https://github.com/EnterPlayerOne/Battle-Cinematics-Stadium-Camera/releases/latest).
-2. Install it through the normal Gen1Recomp mod workflow.
+2. Install it through the normal Gen1Recomp mod workflow, replacing the previous BC ZIP rather than keeping multiple BC versions enabled.
 3. Enable the compatible battle/world/model presentation you want to use.
 4. Configure Battle Cinematics from its structured in-game mod options.

+When upgrading from a working BC/CBE setup, replace **BC only**.
+Keep provider archives, saved preferences and imported caches; this release does not require a ROM reimport.

 For **what changed in a specific version**, see that version's GitHub Release notes.
 The README describes the current product and current compatibility state.